Kuroine/highwatch-redirect/README.md

 # highwatch-redirect
-A `tera-proxy` module that redirects the teleport location from the Vanguard merchant to the Banker next to the crafting area, when hitting Redeem button in Vanguard window.
+A miscellaneous module that consist of hw redirect/bahaar tp etc.

+### Redirectors
+- Highwatch redirect into the bush near the other side
+- Bahaar spawn redirect to the entrance

 ## Usage
 ### `hw`
 - Toggle module on/off
 - Default is on

+### `lb`
+- Send you back to character creation.(Used mostly only if you screwed up CSH parasites).